ALEX ON THE ISSUES

 ABORTION

-I support enacting a 8-week limit on elective abortions in Oregon, with clear exceptions for cases of rape, incest, severe fetal abnormalities, and when the life or serious health of the mother is at risk.
-This policy respects both the right of a woman to make deeply personal decisions in the earliest stages of pregnancy and society’s interest in protecting developing life beyond a point where science shows a fetus can respond to pain and exhibit human form.
+I support establishing a clear gestational framework for elective abortions in Oregon, with exceptions for cases of rape, incest, severe fetal abnormalities, and when the life or serious health of the mother is at risk.
+Such an approach seeks to respect a woman’s ability to make deeply personal decisions early in pregnancy while also recognizing society’s interest in protecting developing life as pregnancy progresses.

 STATE PARKS